idaljeetsingh/remote-server-script-executer/README.md

 	    * A SSH enabled remote server that has a valid shell script stored at any location with permission to execute the script.

+# Usage:

+        * Create a python virtual environment on you local machine.
+        * Activate the newly created virtual environment.
+        * Install the requrements.txt file by `pip install requirements.txt`
+        * python ./main.py

 # Screenshots: